-We have audited the internal control over financial reporting of Matrix Service Company and subsidiaries ("the Company") as of June 30, 2013 based on criteria established in Internal Control-Integrated Framework (1992) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
+We have audited the internal control over financial reporting of Matrix Service Company and subsidiaries ("the Company") as of June 30, 2014 based on criteria established in Internal Control-Integrated Framework (1992) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
+As described in Management's Report on Internal Control Over Financial Reporting, management excluded from its assessment the internal control over financial reporting at Matrix North American Construction Ltd. And Matrix North American Construction, Inc., which were acquired during the year ended 2014 and whose financial statements reflect total assets and revenues constituting 25% and 12% respectively, of the related consolidated financial statement amounts as of and for the year ended June 30, 2014.
+Accordingly, our audit did not include the internal control over financial reporting of these acquired entities.
 The Company's management is responsible for maintaining effective internal control over financial reporting and for its assessment of the effectiveness of internal control over financial reporting included in the accompanying Management's Report on Internal Control Over Financial Reporting.
 Our responsibility is to express an opinion on the Company's internal control over financial reporting based on our audit.